Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/conquest-reforged-compatibility-report.md

 The specific mods & its version in question.
 You can copy-paste the mod jar's filename here.

+**Forge Version**
+The specific version of Forge you are currently using.

 **Describe the Compatibility Issue**
 A clear and concise description of what the incompatibility is.